 This conference is open to both men and women attendees working to support women in engineering and STEM.
 The event will provide a platform for female early career researchers and young water professionals to promote their work and research, thereby encouraging careers within the water sector and increasing the visibility of women working within these areas.

-The programme includes keynote speeches, two plenary sessions for presentations and a poster session to highlight leading work, and a conclusive discussion panel to debate gender issues in the water sector.
+The programme includes keynote speeches, two plenary sessions for presentations, posters to highlight leading work, and a conclusive discussion panel to debate the progress in gender equality in the water sector.

 Our inspirational, highly successful ‘Women in Water’ keynote speakers are Professor Elise Cartmell and Lila Thompson, who will discuss their projects and career development in industry and academia within science and engineering.